17 Common Myths About Acne You Should Stop Believing

 10. Acne is a symptom of pregnancy

 Some women see improvement in acne during pregnancy or while taking birth control pills.
-Other may note worsening of acne or no change at all.
+Others may note the worsening of acne or no change at all.

 11. Moisturising and frequent facials help acne